laplamgor/KancolleVPN/README.md

 # LocalVPN
-A packet interceptor for Android built on top of VpnService
+A tool for Android Kancolle using VpnService to sniff packets

 License: Apache v2.0

-Early alpha, will eat your cat!
+Based on the works of:
+hexene - basic local VPN implementation mangokingTW - raw packets handling

+Just for practicing Android programming

+#Features implemented
+Notification for Expedition

+#Features planned
+Warnning when heavily damaged
+Calculation for Line of Sight, Fighter Power